mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 see today for the "Updates" tag, assuming that these cases are benefiting from a forward reference of an already published RFC to a new RFC.
 Especially separating changes to an existing RFC, as often done by use of the OLD/NEW notation, from extension/additions to an RFC is one of the main confusion and discussion points and therefore this draft proposes different tags for it.
-However, if it shows that not all proposed tags are actively used in future, or their usage is still not sufficiently clear, it should be considered to deprecate the unused tags and therefore restrict forward references to only some of the identified usages.
+However, if it is observed that not all proposed tags are actively used in future, or their usage is still not sufficiently clear, it should be considered to deprecate the unused tags and therefore restrict forward references to only some of the identified usages.